 - Find an exercise that you like to do and set time aside to do it.
 Schedule the time as an appointment and keep it!

 - If you have fallen away from your religious affiliation, reconnect.
-Having a higher power that you can depend on, talk to, pray to and believe in can provide strength during challenging times.
+Having a higher power, you can depend on, talk to, pray to, and believe in can provide strength during challenging times.

 - Find a cause that means something to you and volunteer.
 Giving back allows you to focus on others rather than yourself.

 - Continue to learn.
-Learning helps us learn new perspectives and opens up your mind.
-If you have a desire to return to school, make time for it.
-If you are interesting learning new things, look at your local community colleges as many times they have self-improvement courses that you can take for reasonable costs.
-Another option is an online program called Coursera.
-These are on-line courses that are free and cover a wide variety of topics.
-Here is the link to review the website and the various courses offered. https://www.coursera.org
+Learning helps us learn new perspectives and opens up our minds.
+If you desire to return to school, make time for it.
+If you are interested in learning new things, look at your local community colleges, which often have self-improvement courses that you can take for reasonable costs.

 - Make a move.
 If you are not happy in your career, make a move.
 Nursing is rich with opportunities.